Head Coaches Named for the 65th Shrine Maple Sugar Bowl

 Lebanon, NH - December 13, 2017: Plans for the 65th Annual Shrine Maple Sugar Bowl are well underway and the Board of Governors is pleased to announce the 2018 head coaches.
 Greg Balch, Head Coach for the Windsor High School Football Team, will lead the Vermont team and Patrick Riberdy, Head Football Coach at Winnisquam Regional High School, will coach the New Hampshire team.

-The summer classic brings together some of the finest high school football players from New Hampshire and Vermont where the real winners are the kids in the Shriners Hospitals for Children.
-The 2017 game will again be played at Castleton University in Castleton, VT.
-Game date is Saturday, August 5 with the pageantry of the parade starting at 3:30 pm and kickoff scheduled for 5:30 pm.
+This summer classic brings together some of the finest high school football players from Vermont and New Hampshire where the real winners are the kids in the Shriners Hospitals for Children.
+This 2018 game will again be played at Castleton University in Castleton, VT on Saturday, August 4 with the pageantry of the parade starting at 3:30 pm and kickoff scheduled for 5:30 pm.

 Approximately 200 players from Vermont and New Hampshire have been nominated by their respective head coaches.
 The screening committees, chaired by the two head coaches, will select the two